Everton make contact over Martinez

 Martinez may well be another hard sell for Moshiri after his controversial appointment of former Liverpool manager Benitez.
 He, like Benitez, was also the target for protests and banners demanding his removal after his tenure went into decline following a fine first season when Everton finished fifth.

-The prospect of Martinez doing both the Everton and Belgium jobs has been floated but the Belgian FA will reject any such suggestion out of hand, while a clean end of season break is also not on the cards with the World Cup being held in November and December in Qatar rather than in the summer.

-Former Everton striker Wayne Rooney is also likely to figure in discussions as he does a fine job against the odds at Derby County while former Chelsea manager Frank Lampard is another name touted as a potential target.
+Former Everton striker Wayne Rooney is also likely to figure in discussions having been doing a fine job against the odds at Derby County, while former Chelsea manager Frank Lampard is another name touted as a potential target.

 Everton assistant manager Duncan Ferguson, who has been on the staff of a succession of fired managers, is another candidate although it may have been significant that the statement announcing Benitez's departure made no mention of a caretaker, suggesting they will be moving for a quick permanent appointment.